riley0122/numworks_template_cpp/README.md

 ## Building

-To build the app, you need to have node.js installed and GCC.
+To build the app, you need to have node.js installed and GCC, also you will need the embedded ARM toolchain and the nwlink nodejs package.
 You might also need other dependencies, In case you need another dependency: please [open an issue](https://github.com/riley0122/numworks_template_cpp/issues/new).

 You can build the app by running
 `